TRaSH-Guides/Guides/docs/Hardlinks/How-to-setup-for/Synology.md

 !!! attention

     If you need to do any changes, only edit the `docker-compose.yml` file.
-To activate the changes, run the command `sudo docker-compose -f /volume1/docker/appdata/docker-compose.yml up -d` again.
+To activate the changes, run the command `sudo docker-compose up -d` again, from within the `/volume1/docker/appdata` folder.

     Any changes you do/did in the GUI will be reverted when you run the docker-compose command.